Tourette's Disorder: Habit Reversal Training - Topic Overview

 therapy.
 Do not use habit reversal training without proper guidance.

-After you and your child learn what to do, your child will need to practice daily at home and write about his or her progress.
+After you and your child learn what to do, you and your child will practice the techniques and responses daily at home and write about his or her progress.
 Set up a time and place to do habit reversal.
 Your child

 will not be able to monitor his or her tics throughout the entire day.
+Help your child practice in public places, if needed.
 Your child needs praise and support to keep doing the training.
-He or she may need help practicing in public places.
+It's important to praise your child when he or she uses the treatment techniques.
+This way, your child receives praise for doing something he or she can control (using treatment techniques) rather than not doing something he or she cannot control (ticing).
 Relaxation techniques may also help your child succeed with HRT.

 Many children and teens will notice a decrease in their